Resolving stellar populations, star formation, and interstellar medium conditions with JWST in a large spiral galaxy at $z\approx2$: Data

 \subsection{ALMA data}

 We reduce the available ALMA Band 6 1.2\,mm continuum data (PI: J. Scholtz, program ID 2018.1.01044.S) using \verb|CASA|.
 We retrieve the raw visibilities from the ALMA archive, and calibrate them by executing the script delivered with the data.
 We then clean the data by using the task \verb|tclean| in \verb|CASA|, and image them using natural weighting and a pixel scale of 0.1'' to obtain the best sensitivity.
-The final continuum image has an angular resolution of 0.5\arcsec$\times$0.6\arcsec.
-Finally, we create a segmentation map using the \texttt{python} package \texttt{photutils.psf.matching} to isolate the continuum flux of the galaxy from neighbours, by using a threshold of twice the noise level, and sum over the masked pixels.
-We thus obtain a 1.2\,mm continuum flux of 0.36\,$\pm$\,0.11 mJy.
+The final continuum image has an angular resolution of 0.5\arcsec$\times$0.6\arcsec and a sensitivity of 28$\mu$Jy beam$^{-1}$.
+We compute the continuum flux by summing all pixels within a circular aperture of radius 2\arcsec.
+The uncertainty on the observed flux is estimated via a Monte Carlo approach: we randomly placed 5000 apertures of the same size in regions free of galaxy emission and measured the flux in each, hence we assumed as an error the standard deviation of the resulting distribution.
+Following this analysis we obtain a 1.2\,mm continuum flux of 0.36\,$\pm$\,0.11 mJy.